doublebyte1/foss4guk.online/slides.md

 ## Tech Approach <i class="fa fa-database" aria-hidden="true"></i>

 - We are dealing with a large volume of data, so it is not really feasible to hold it in memory.
-- Databases are capable of storing and managing large amounts of data.
+- Databases are capable of storing and managing large amounts of data.<!-- .element: class="fragment"-->

 ---